BartWillems/rustfuif/README.md

 ### Features

-- automatic price updates based on demand
+- automatic price updates(using websockets) based on demand
 - some nice graphs
-- history of purchases
+- history of purchases and prices
-- admin panel to see connected users, active games, total games, ...
+- admin panel to see connected users, active games, total games, server status, ...

 ## Development